Eclipse season: Details

 Speaking from a terrestrial perspective, an eclipse season is the only time when the Sun is close enough to one of the Moon's nodes to allow an eclipse to occur.
 During the season, whenever there is a full moon a lunar eclipse may occur and whenever there is a new moon a solar eclipse may occur.
 If the Sun is close enough to a node, then a "full" eclipse [total or annular solar, or total lunar] will occur.
 Each season lasts from 31 to 37 days, and seasons recur about every 6 months (173 days).
 At least two (one solar and one lunar, in any order), and at most three eclipses (solar, lunar, then solar again, or vice versa), will occur during every eclipse season.
 This is because it is about 15 days (a fortnight) between a full moon and a new moon and vice versa.
 If there is an eclipse at the very beginning of the season, then there is enough time (30 days) for two more eclipses.

 In other words, because the eclipse season (34 days long on average) is longer than the synodic month (one lunation, or the time for the Moon to return to a particular phase and about 29.5 days), the Moon will be new or full at least two, and up to three, times during the season.
 Eclipse seasons occur slightly shy of six months apart (successively occurring every 173.31 days - half of an eclipse year), the time it takes the Sun to travel from one node to the next along the ecliptic.
-If the last eclipse of an eclipse season occurs at the very beginning of a calendar year, a total of seven eclipses to occur since there is still time before the end of the calendar year for two full eclipse seasons, each having up to three eclipses.
+If the last eclipse of an eclipse season occurs at the very beginning of a calendar year, a total of seven eclipses may occur that year because there is still time before the end of the year for two full eclipse seasons, each having up to three eclipses.